 South Asian immigrants’ “unique lives are as much a part of Canadian history as that of any other community,” she said, “yet their history has not been adequately portrayed or held as important in the public record.”

-With personal accounts, newspaper clippings, photographs, and copies of travel documents, the display offered a closer look into the historical policies and laws that discriminated against South Asians.
-Those included racist rules such as the “continuous journey” regulation that specifically targeted emigrants from India; the law that required South Asian immigrants to possess two hundred dollars upon entry into Canada, compared to the twenty-dollar limit for European immigrants; and rules that restricted the immigration of women and children.
+Using personal accounts, newspaper clippings, photographs, and copies of travel documents, the display offered a closer look into the historical policies and laws that discriminated against South Asians.
+Those included racist rules such as the “continuous journey” regulation that specifically targeted emigrants from India; the law that required South Asian immigrants to possess two hundred dollars upon entry into Canada, compared to the twenty-dollar requirement for European immigrants; and rules that restricted the immigration of women and children.

 A featured story in the exhibition was that of the Komagata Maru, a passenger vessel that was stopped at gunpoint in 1914 in Vancouver’s harbour in order to prevent Indian immigrants from disembarking.